boomerwing/MorseCode-Raspberrypi-PICO/README.md

 ### App-CWKeyer

-This FreeRTOS C app is a Morse Code CW Keyer used by Radio Amateurs to automatically transmit a repeated message in Morse Code.
+These FreeRTOS C app are a Morse Code CW Keyer used by Radio Amateurs to automatically transmit a repeated message in Morse Code.
 A number of messages can be stored and selected by switches.
-The code shows three switches to select up to eight messages.
-A Seven Segment LED module shows the message number.
-An LED blinks in response to the morse code being sent.
-This version of App-Keyer adds PS2 Keyboard input of a Message String in phrase No. 7.
-Enter the string while strings 0-6 are being output.
-The PS2 Keyboard is being managed by a PIO input.
+A number of versions of the App are included in the folder.
+One version uses a Pico only and one switch to select function start and code speed.
+Other versions include a GPIO extender, multiple switches.

 ### App-CWTeach